mvexel/osmdiff/README.md

 # osmdiff

-## We are on Sourcehut
+## We are on Codeberg!
-If you are reading this notice on Github, please point your bookmarks and git remotes at the `osmdiff` repo [on Sourcehut](https://git.sr.ht/~mvexel/osmdiff) instead.
+If you are reading this notice on Github, please point your bookmarks and git remotes at the `osmdiff` repo [on Codeberg](https://codeberg.org/mvexel/osmdiff) instead.
 This project will not be updated on Github.

 ---